 MassMutual is a great choice for life insurance if you are looking for a financially stable provider.
 Financial strength ratings for MassMutual are overall good with an A.M.
 Best rating of A++ (Superior) and Standard & Poor's AA+ (Very Strong).
 These ratings indicate that MassMutual is positioned well to pay claims and is financially healthy.

 MassMutual has received average grades and reviews from some of the largest rating companies.
 This includes the Better Business Bureau, which has not given MassMutual accreditation status and instead a rating of B. This is due to some negative customer reviews for its policy service and claims department.
-Additionally, MassMutual has an NAIC complaint ratio of 0.06.
-The median complaint is a 1.00, and having this low of a ratio implies that MassMutual is conscious about responding to customer issues.
+Additionally, MassMutual has an NAIC Complaint Ratio of 0.06.
+The median complaint is a 1.00, so the low ratio implies MassMutual is conscious about responding to customer issues.

 MassMutual's CEO is Roger Crandall, and the company is headquartered in Springfield, Massachusetts.

 Life insurance products from MassMutual are an excellent option for most individuals that are looking for cheap term and permanent policies.
 However, if you are currently a smoker or older, then you may be able to get cheaper rates from other life insurance companies.

 Purchasing a life insurance policy is important and provides financial security for you and your loved ones.
 Having an adequate life insurance plan allows for your family to continue to have financial stability even if you were to pass away, making it a cornerstone financial planning product.